jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Fixed calculation of 'in-flight calls' for a cluster
 - Bugfix: Fixed calculation of the routing header, don't route packages to local instance
 - Bugfix: Ignore socket exception, when a server shutdown is performed
-- Bugfix: When a dead instance is detected, don't send a disconnect package.
+- Bugfix: When a dead instance is detected, don't sent a disconnect package.
 Close the network connection instead
 - Bugfix: Fixed division by zero in WeightBasedSplitStrategy
 - Bugfix: Thread names contain the full output of sstablename.toString
 - Bugfix: The checkpoint date is not written to zookeper, if no memtable was flushed